-In our first installment in our ‘Summer of Zoz’ blog series, Senior VP Director of Strategy and Planning, Jake Gerber, provides insights into the changing landscape for marketing and advertising in times of economic tightness.
-With a focus on strategy and adapting to a changing landscape, Jake analyzes how Zozimus can help your marketing team achieve your goals through economically challenging times.
+Our strategy department provides insights into the changing landscape for marketing and advertising in times of economic tightness.
+With a focus on strategy and adapting to a changing landscape, the strategy team analyzes how Zozimus can help your marketing team achieve your goals through economically challenging times.

 A Changing Economic Landscape

-It has been over three years since Game of Thrones ended, and several more since the infamous phrase “Winter is coming” was first uttered.
-While it refers to an upcoming extended period of darkness and cold within that universe, the saying quickly became a universal and playful meme to acknowledge coming change.
+It has been over three years since the original Game of Thrones ended, and several more since the infamous phrase “Winter is coming” was first uttered.
+While it refers to an upcoming extended period of darkness and cold within that universe, the saying quickly became a universal and playful meme to acknowledge coming (usually negative) change.

 The honeymoon was short-lived, however.
-Heightened geopolitical unrest, ongoing supply chain issues, a fragmented and regional response to the ongoing pandemic, and recent inflation have many business and marketing leaders wondering if another financial winter is coming, or possibly already begun.
+Heightened geopolitical unrest, lingering supply chain issues, evolving medical guidance, a fragmented and regional response to the ongoing pandemic, and continued rising inflation and costs of goods have many governments, businesses, and marketing leaders wondering if yet another financial winter is coming, or has possibly already begun.

-According to the June 2022 Global Outlook from the World Bank, “the world economy is again in danger.”
+According to the June 2022 Global Outlook from the World Bank, “the world economy is again in danger” and there is continued talk about downturns.
 This admission and jittery outlook have everyone thinking about a recession.

 Signal From Noise